scivision/fortran-pathlib/README.md

 Other Fortran libraries that provide interfaces to filesystems include the following.
 Generally they have noticeably fewer functions than Ffilesystem.
-They typically implement many functions in Fortran, where with Ffilesystem we implement in C if possible, except where C++ filesystem is available.
+They typically implement many functions in Fortran, where with Ffilesystem we implement in C++ or C++ `<filesystem>` if available.
-Ffilesystem Fortran code is optional, and is just a thin wrapper around the C functions.
+Ffilesystem Fortran code is optional, and is just a thin wrapper around the C++ functions.

 * [stdlib_os](https://github.com/MarDiehl/stdlib_os)
 * [fortyxima](https://bitbucket.org/aradi/fortyxima/src/develop/)